Movements of the Sacrum Relative to the Hip Bones (and Vice Versa)

 In males the movement potential tends to be quite small, in females it tends to be larger.
 However, the same musculature for moving or stabilizing these three bones exists in both sexes.
 And even though the movement potential varies across the sexes, the muscular actions that drive these movements can be controlled and felt by both sexes.

 (While I would recommend learning to feel these actions, I would not recommend keeping either set of muscles activated on a regular basis.
 This applies to any set of muscles.
-Muscles are mean to activate and relax.)
+Muscles are meant to activate and relax.)

 Why have this movement potential at the SI joints in the first place?
 Why allow the two halves of the pelvis and the sacrum to move relative to each other?